 The river is the region's defining feature, winding from the Spanish border to the sea, with wine producing country estates and rows of terraced vineyards carved into the mountains, that have earned it UNESCO World Heritage status.

-As spring sets in, more and more boats take to the water making up for the time spent away during the cold, tumultuous winter months.
-On board of a private sailing boat with a picnic on board or simply a shared traditional boat, you'll have to time to soak up the atmosphere and take in the sights without feeling rushed.
+As Spring sets in, more and more boats take to the water making up for the time spent away during the cold, tumultuous winter months.
+On board of a private sailing boat with a picnic on board or simply a traditional boat, you'll have to time to soak up the atmosphere and take in the sights without feeling rushed.

 Many of those who visit the Douro Valley do so on a day trip from Porto - the nearest big city.
 With a one-day tour in Douro you can explore somewhere new while easily fitting it into your tight travel schedule.

 Whether you travel along the river by train or drive in a car, a trip through the Douro Valley will not disappoint.
 Winding along the river, the scenery gets better.
 You'll have the opportunity to visit long-established wine estates, sample some wine and, best yet, have a picnic in the vineyards, as spring sees the temperatures soar and the sun shines for hours each day.

 For a longer and more comprehensive experience, you can choose our 3-day wine tour with a Douro River cruise - or a 5-day wine tour - which takes some local staples and bakes them together for an absolutely unforgettable vacation.